mehmehsomeone/OpenRP/OpenRP/Readme.txt

 Everyone who has given suggestions for the mod
-Open source projects used or that were used: The Multiplayer Xtra mod by XharocK (Dominic Bodman) author of a lot of the admin system code we use or used and some other code we use or used or base code on, ClanMod (permission given to use ClanMod code from eqrulez/NeWaGe), xMod by =X=Master HeX, RealJedi by Acrion Trusen, OJP a public domain effects pack used in earlier revisions TK-231 - Special Effects Mods Base
+Open source projects used or that were used: The Multiplayer Xtra mod by XharocK (Dominic Bodman) author of a lot of the admin system code we use or used and some other code we use or used or base code on, ClanMod (permission given to use ClanMod code from eqrulez/NeWaGe), xMod by =X=Master HeX, RealJedi by Acrion Trusen, OJP
+TK-231 - Special Effects Mods Base
 Xycaleth, eezstreet, Didz, and Raz0r - posting coding tutorials and bug fixes at www.jacoders.org Tzu and Flame - cvar fixes for sabering